 Yahtzee is a relatively fast-paced dice game for one or more players.
 During each turn, players will shake the five dice in the Yahtzee cup before rolling.
 Based on the dice rolled after the first try of each turn, the player will decide which option from the Yahtzee list they would like to complete.

 The goal, of course, is to roll a Yahtzee (or many!), which means all five dice have the same number face-up after the third roll.
 The player with the most points at the end of the game wins!

 Sequence combines cards together with game pieces and plenty of strategies.
-The great thing about it is you can play with 2-12 players, which makes it perfect for date night and equally as fun at a party.
+The great thing about it is you can play with two to 12 players, which makes it perfect for date night and equally as fun at a party.
 If you’re playing with two players, the goal is to have two sequences on the board.

 You build your sequence by drawing cards and placing a chip on the space on the board where the card is noted.
 A sequence occurs when five same color pieces are placed in a row horizontally, vertically, or diagonally on the board.
 Of course, there are ways to lose turns, add and remove pieces, and win free spaces.

 What to Look for in Board Games for Couples